Should you remortgage?

 Why shouldn't I remortgage?

-Depending on your circumstances, remortgaging right now might not be the best option for you.
+Depending on your circumstances, remortgaging right now might not be the best option for you, and could come with disadvantages.
 Here are some of the reasons why this might be the case.

 Your mortgage debt is really small.